crufters/actio/docs/README.md

 (Note: The prefix if `http` in the method name is not mandatory.)

 You should try to refrain from using this decorator unless you absolutel must or know what you are doing.

+### Endpoint

+The `@Endpoint` decorator, coupled with the `@Field` decorator enables us to annotate blind spots for TypeScript reflection so the Actio runtime has complete knowledge of types for each endpoint and their request and response parameters.
+For more information see the [System service](../src/service/system/README.md).

 ## Testing